amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 We can access the glyphs from within our application once it has been loaded by the main entry file

-Now use as the glyph for the custtoolbar
+Now use as the glyph for the CustToolButton

-custtoolb.qml
+> components/CustToolButton.qml

 ```qml
 ...